burakaydinofficial/HaarcascadeVisualizer/README.txt

+This fork is just a Processing 2 adaptation of Adam Harvey's code.
+Almost the only change is the xml parser.
+I've replaced the problematic xml calls for new ones.
+Also I'm using controlP5 as as a GUI instead of interfascia.
+So you need to add controlP5 as a library.

+You might need to increase Processing heap space to render all the stages of the algorithm.
+With 1.2 GB (WTF! ) runs for me.

+Thanks to Adam for his great and inspirational work.

+------------------ Adam original README.txt: --------

 This is a test for CV Dazzle's future github push.

 Here's a visualizer I made that allows you to render the haarfeatures from the cascade files.